 S-H Donuts is a no-frills, family-run establishment.
 This emporium of donuts, tacos and kolaches is situated in a quiet neighborhood, so you have to know what you’re looking for to find it.
 Once you arrive, however, expect to be greeted like a long-time friend, and stay for a conversation.
 Just make sure you get here early before the kolaches sell-out.

-Kerlin BBQ is a no-frills joint that has seen success by keeping it simple, yet special.
-It may have started out as a barbecue joint, but the brisket kolaches have taken on a life of their own.
-In fact, they have now opened a separate trailer dedicated exclusively to kolaches.
-They are only open a few days a week until they run out, so plan ahead, or make sure you get your share by pre-ordering.
+Kerlin BBQ has seen success by keeping it simple yet special.
+It may have started as a barbecue joint, but the brisket kolaches have taken on a life of their own – so much so that Kerlin has now opened a separate trailer dedicated exclusively to the snack.
+Both trailers are only open a few days a week until they run out, so get there early or pre-order.

 Although known for its quirky cakes and flaky pastries, Moonlight Bakery has a small selection of kolaches, both sweet and savory, that you shouldn’t miss – after all, they are made with love.
 Because the shop is a family affair, expect to have a conversation over the counter while you choose from the house-made kolaches.
 Once you take a bite, you’ll realize why people rave about this place.
 (Tip: slightly misshapen kolaches have a lot more flavor.)

 Don’t let Donut Taco Palace’s unassuming strip mall location and no-frills interior put you off: the owners of this mom-and-pop joint serve up some of the best pastries in the city.
 It’s sausage and cheese kolache is legendary, and well worth the journey down to South Austin.